sdmytrievs/jsonio/README.md

 # JSONIO14

-JSONIO library and API for Data Exchange Interface (RAM, files and ArangoDB remote and local backends)
+## JSONIO library and API for creating structured data exchange interfaces
+(in RAM, via files, and using ArangoDB remote and local instances).

-The advantages use jsonio json parser:
+TBD  Why use JSONIO?

+Advantages of the JSONIO JSON parser:

-1. The same API would be implemented for schema defined json.
+1. Full support of JSON schemas (the same API can be used for schemaless and for schema-related JSON documents).

-2. Fixed order of keys into object.
-This is important on GUI and dump output.
+2. Fixed order of JSON object keys in the document (convenient for rendering in GUIs and comparing dump JSON output).

-3. Could be use into jsonui editor, schema bases DB.
+3. Comprises the basis of JSONUI GUI widgets for editing and viewing schema-related and schemaless JSON documents kept in NoSQL databases such as ArangoDB.